will-wow/natural-language-commander/README.md

 algorithm later.
 And even if you're planning on sticking with NLC, logging unmatched commands is a good way to find utterances you hadn't thought of.

+###Ask questions
+Sometimes you may want to ask a user a specific question, and get back a specific type of answer.
+Maybe the user didn't provide you enough information to work with, or maybe you want them to go through a complex dialog.
+NLC helps you ask a specific user a specific question, and decide if their answer is a valid answer, is just a different command, is cancelling the question, or is invalid.

 Installation
 ------------
 Install from npm with